Skip to content

 Section 02

-Answer Engine Optimisation is the discipline of making your content appear inside AI-generated answers.
+AEO makes your content appear inside the answer itself.
 When a user asks ChatGPT a question, queries Perplexity, or triggers a Google AI Overview, the engine does not return a list of links.
-It returns a synthesised answer, sometimes with source citations, sometimes without.
-AEO is the work that makes your business the source the engine pulls from.
-It requires a different kind of authority: entity clarity, structured data, citation-ready formatting, and content that directly answers the question in a shape the model can extract.
+It returns a synthesised answer, sometimes with citations, sometimes without.
+Answer engine optimisation is the work that makes your business the source the engine pulls from.
+It requires a different kind of authority: entity clarity, structured data, citation-ready formatting, and content that answers the question in a shape the model can extract.

 • Entity authority: consistent identity across the web so models resolve you correctly.